Barriers to Communication

 Premature evaluation

 Sometimes, we think that we have understood the message even without listening to it completely.
-For example: when a subordinate is talking about some important changes that the organization needs to make but superior thinks that those changes are unnecessary as in the middle of the conversation he stops the subordinates but later on those changes appear to be important.
-This premature evaluation led to loss of an organization.
+For example: when a subordinate is talking about some important changes that the organization needs to make but the superior thinks that those changes are unnecessary as in the middle of the conversation he stops the subordinates but later on those changes appear to be important.
+This premature evaluation led to the loss of an organization.

 Lack of attention

 When the receiver is not in the mind frame where he or she can attentively listen to the sender’s message then it becomes a psychological barrier.
-Suppose a superior is preoccupied with some important work and subordinate is trying to explain his idea to him, then the superior would not listen to him attentively and subordinate may think that he is not recognised or given importance.
+Suppose a superior is preoccupied with some important work and subordinate is trying to explain his idea to him, then the superior would not listen to him attentively and the subordinate may think that he is not recognized or given importance.
 These kinds of activities lead to ineffective communication and may hamper good relationships.

 Loss of transmission and poor retention